andrasq/node-qibl/README.md

 Fill the buffer or array with the value `ch` from starting offset `base` and up to the limit `bound` (but not including `bound`).

+### qibl.concat2( target, arr1 [,arr2] )

+Concatenate one or two arrays into the target array.
+Returns the target array.

 ### qibl.newBuf( arg, encodingOrOffset, length )